Uncertainty Quantification for Linear Hyperbolic Equations with Stochastic Process or Random Field Coefficients: Space dependent uncertainty.

-The larger the parameter $q$ the higher the spacial correlation of the Gaussian random field $a$, see figure~\ref{fig:comparison}.
-In order to approximate the solution of equation~\eqref{eq:problemSpace} we propose the following Monte Carlo based approach.
-It uses a fast approximation of the Gaussian random field $a$ provided in the article~\cite{LP}.
-For each realization of the random field the discretization of equation~\eqref{eq:problemSpace} is standard, see for instance \cite{LEV1} chapter 9.
-For a first order scheme we introduce algorithm~\ref{algorithmSpace}.
+The larger the parameter $q$ the higher the spacial correlation of the Gaussian random field $a$, see Figure~\ref{fig:comparison}.
+In order to approximate the solution to Equation~\eqref{eq:problemSpace} we propose the following Monte Carlo based approach.
+It uses a fast approximation of the Gaussian random field $a$ as provided in~\cite{LP}.
+For each realization of the random field the discretization of Equation~\eqref{eq:problemSpace} is standard, see for instance \cite[Chapter 9]{LEV1}.
+For a first order scheme we introduce Algorithm~\ref{algorithmSpace}.

 As before, the second order (in space and time) accurate scheme requires two further ingredients in each time step: using a non-oscillatory second order reconstruction using limiters and the second order time stepping (see Section~\ref{sec:secondorder}).